Ellipsion/react-electron-app/README.md

 I built this react-electron desktop app for an assignment.

-It reads json data from a file via ipc communication.
+It creates, read, and edit json data in form of tabular UI and save to filesystem.

 ### Getting Started with The App